Network Conveners: Paul Campbell, Dominique Klein, and Rania Sawalhi

 Current work has been around the themes of:

-At the 2019 congress, the Educational Leadership network focused on contextual and sectoral leadership needs and demands around the world.
-This was in collaboration with the Early Childhood Education and Care Network.
 Our aim was to stimulate discussion around leadership demands when working for effectiveness and improvement, and the sharing of exemplification of this from around the world.
-This discussion will be continued through Twitter Slow Chats and Webinars during 2019, with follow up symposia at ICSEI 2020.
+This discussion will be continued through Twitter Slow Chats and Webinars during 2020, and 2021, with follow up symposia planned for future conferences.